geosolutions-it/MapStore2/docs/developer-guide/writing-epics.md

 > **NOTE**: **redux-observable** middleware is already added to the MapStore2's StandardStore and StandardApp, so a developer should only take care of creating his own epics and add them to MapStore.

-Typically the stream returned by an epic is always listening for new actions and sends other actions:
+Typically the stream returned by an epic is always listening for new actions and dispatches other actions:

 > ** actions in, actions out **.